awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_amazon_cognito_app/Readme.md

 ## Update the POM file

-The first step in this AWS tutorial is to update the POM file in your project to ensure you have the required dependencies (this is the project you created by following the Creating your first AWS Java web application tutorial).
+The first step in this tutorial is to update the POM file in your project to ensure you have the required dependencies (this is the project you created by following the Creating your first AWS Java web application tutorial).
 Ensure your project has the following POM dependencies.

       <?xml version="1.0" encoding="UTF-8"?>
       <project xmlns="http://maven.apache.org/POM/4.0.0"